 The Fugitive Slave Law of 1850 was part of the Compromise of 1850.
-This law required the United States government to actively assist slave owners in recapturing their runaway slaves.
+This law required the United States government to actively assist slave owners in recapturing their fugitive slaves.
 Under the United States Constitution, slave owners had the right to reclaim slaves who ran away to free states.
 With the Fugitive Slave Law of 1850, the federal government had to assist the slave owners.
 No such requirement had existed previously.

 Northern abolitionists opposed this law.
 While the United States Congress debated the legislation, some legislators tried to insert protections into the bill for African Americans.
-They wanted the Fugitive Slave Law to guarantee blacks the right to testify and also the right to a trial by jury.
+They wanted the Fugitive Slave Law to guarantee African Americans the right to testify and also the right to a trial by jury.
 Other legislators refused and claimed that African Americans were not United States citizens.

 Between 1850 and 1860, 343 African Americans appeared before federal commissioners.
 Of those 343 people, 332 African Americans were sent to slavery in the South.
 The commissioners allowed only eleven people to remain free in the North.
 Thousands of African Americans fled to Canada.
 Some people who had been free for their entire lives left the country.
 Abolitionists challenged the Fugitive Slave Law's legality in court, but the United States Supreme Court upheld the law's constitutionality in 1859.